Side Effects, risks, and why you need the close medical supervision we provide at VIVA Wellness

 If you experience Ozempic face, our Glow Up Drip can help.
 The blend of Biotin, Vitamin C, B vitamins, and amino acids supports your skin from the inside out.
 It works by flooding the cardiovascular system with nutrients and rich antioxidants to help your skin look and feel brighter and healthier.
 The amino acid blend supports the skin’s structure and boosts collagen production.
 The drip is completed with a glutathione IV push—a potent liver detoxifier—which has a strong correlation to overall skin health.

-The most common side effects of Ozempic® may include gastrointestinal issues like nausea, vomiting, diarrhea, abdominal pain, and constipation.
+The most common side effects of Ozempic® or compounded semaglutide may include gastrointestinal issues like nausea, vomiting, diarrhea, abdominal pain, and constipation.

 - Inflammation of your pancreas (pancreatitis).

 - Changes in vision.
 Let us know right away if you have changes in vision during treatment.

 - Low blood sugar (hypoglycemia).
 Your risk of getting low blood sugar may be higher if you use compounded semaglutide with another medicine that can cause low blood sugar like insulin.
 Your VIVA Wellness NP will make note of your other medications to analyze if this will be a risk for you.
 If you are taking other medications affecting blood sugar, your VIVA Wellness team will ask you to closely monitor your blood sugar levels and report any symptoms.